 The Haymarket development prompted more than $100 million in new construction in downtown Eau Claire and has been a catalyst for the rebirth and re-energizing of the City of Eau Claire.
 Numerous positive articles about Eau Claire focus on the growth of a vibrant music and arts scene that will find its major home at the Pablo Center for the Arts.

 In August 2014, the Foundation and University announced plans for John and Carolyn Sonnentag to give property they owned on Menomonie Street as the site of a new events and recreation complex.
 This project addresses a priority in the Campus Master Plan to replace Zorn Arena.
 The Sonnentags and their business, County Materials Corp., also assisted in the acquisition of the Student Transit property between County Materials and Hobbs Ice Arena, which they donated to the Blugold Real Estate Foundation, Inc. BGRE purchased additional land next to the County Materials site to create a development footprint of nearly 30 acres of riverfront property.

 Grants from the Wisconsin Economic Development Corporation and the EPA provided nearly $1 million to help fund the demolition of buildings and site cleanup and remediation.
-Many of the buildings were demolished by the end of 2017, and remaining site work and construction will commence in the spring of 2022.
+Many of the buildings were demolished by the end of 2017, and remaining site work and construction began in the spring of 2022.

 In 2017, the Blugold Real Estate Foundation purchased three floors of a mixed-use apartment building under construction on Water Street.
 Construction was completed in August 2017 in time for the opening of the 2017-18 academic year.
 The Foundation contracted with the university to manage the Aspenson Mogensen Apartments at 222 Water Street.
 The apartments house 201 students and include similar amenities to Haymarket Landing.
 These apartments also provide another alternative to address the shortage of housing for students.